Extremal permutations in routing cycles

-\begin{proof} By symmetry we only consider the case when $ q>0$.
-We first show $rt(C_n, \pi) \ge n-q $.
-For each pebble $p$, the spin of $p$ is either $n-q$ or $-q$.
-Since the sum of spins is zero there must be exactly $q$ pebbles with positive spin and $n-q$ pebbles with negative spin.
+\begin{proof} By symmetry we only consider the case when $q>0$.
+For each pebble $p$, the spin of $p$ is either $q$ or $q-n$.
+Since the sum of spins is zero, there must be exactly $n-q$ pebbles with the positive spin and $q$ pebbles with the negative spin.
 So, $n-q \le rt(C_n, \pi)$.

-Now, we show $rt(C_n, \pi) \le n-q$.
-We order clockwise as $p_1, p_2, \ldots, p_n$ so that $p_{2i-1}$ with $1\le i\le q$ have positive spin $n-q$ and the remaining $n-q$ pebbles have negative spin $-q$.
-We should use an odd-even routing algorithm so that $p_1p_2$ is an odd edge.
-As $q\le n/2$, no two pebbles with spin $n-q$ are adjacent.
-In the routing process, $p_1$ will be paired with $p_2, p_4, \ldots, p_{2q}, p_{2q+1}, \ldots, p_n$ in the first $n-q$ steps, thus reach its destination, and similarly, for all other pebbles with positive spins.
-As all pebbles with positive spins reach their destinations, there is no order relation left, so every pebble will be in place.
-So it is routed in $n-q$ steps. \end{proof}
+Now, we show that $rt(C_n, \pi) \le n-q$.
+Let the pebbles be $p_1, p_2, \ldots, p_n$ on $C_n$.
+We assign spins to the pebbles so that $s(p_{2i-1})=q-n$ for $1\le i\le q$ and each of the remaining $n-q$ pebbles has the spin $q$.
+We use an odd-even routing algorithm with odd edge $p_1p_2$.
+As $q\le n/2$, no two pebbles with spin $q-n$ are adjacent.
+In the routing process, $p_1$ will be paired with $p_2, p_4, \ldots, p_{2q}, p_{2q+1}, \ldots, p_n$ in the first $n-q$ steps, thus reach its destination, and similar things occur for all other pebbles with negative spins.
+When all pebbles with negative spins reach their destinations, there is no comparable pebbles, so each pebble will be in place.
+Thus, $\pi$ is routed in $n-q$ steps. \end{proof}